Four Reasons to Offer Employee Health Benefits (Even if You Aren't Legally Required)

 • Offer a group health insurance policy and pay at least half of employee premium costs.

-Managing a health insurance plan can be tedious, complex and overwhelming, which is why many small business owners rely on an outside partner to handle it.
-Experienced managers of large group health insurance plans – like professional employer organizations (PEOs) – can save you time, money and the stress from administrative burdens caused by health benefits.
+Managing a health insurance plan can be tedious, complex and overwhelming – which is why many small business owners partner with experts to handle it.
+Experienced managers of large group health insurance plans – like professional employer organizations (PEOs) – can save you time, money, and the stress of navigating health benefits administration.

 • Help you select a plan that meets your employees’ and company’s needs;

-• Set up the plan and handle renewals, open enrollment, employee education, onboarding and employee claims;
+• Set up the plan and handle renewals, open enrollment, employee education, onboarding and claims support;

-• Answer complex employee health insurance questions so you don’t have to.
+• Answer complex employee questions so you can stay focused on running your business.

 Are Annual Performance Reviews So Last Century?